7Bpencil/mygit/README.md

 #### Index
 ```
 Add specified files to index for next commit.
-Only indexed changes will be recorded by cvs
+Only indexed changes will be recorded by vcs

 Usage examples:
   mygit index file1 file2    index changes in file1 and file2